 In 1957, Alphonse Carlo, concertmaster emeritus of the Florida Symphony Orchestra, recognized a need for a youth orchestra in Central Florida in which young musicians could develop their talents.
 Young musicians were invited to attend and participate in rehearsals with Florida Symphony Orchestra musicians, and the Florida Symphony Youth Orchestra was born.
 Carlo nurtured the orchestra and served as its principal conductor for 15 years.
 In 1981, a second training orchestra was formed to meet the needs of the emerging music student.
 Today, entering its 60th Concert Season, the FSYO comprises three full orchestras and one string training orchestra, a chamber ensemble, and, coming in fall 2017, a jazz orchestra.
 The FSYO is a non-profit 501(c)(3) charitable organization.

 Tours, Awards, and Collaborations

-- In 1989, the FSYO premiered at Carnegie Hall, with a following premiere at Boston's Symphony Hall in 1991.
+- In 1989, the FSYO premiered at Carnegie Hall, with a subsequent premiere at Boston's Symphony Hall in 1991.

 - In summer 1993, the FSYO served as Cultural Youth Ambassadors in a performance tour to Basel, Switzerland, and Barcelona, Spain.
 The following spring, 1994, the FSYO hosted the Basel Orchestra in joint concerts in Orlando.